ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 search_result_files = [file_name[i] for i in image_indices]
 ```
 ## Cosine Similarity Plot
-We use the following syntax to visualize the distribution of cosine distances between the search image and its top image matches in the image similarity search:
+We use the following syntax to visualize the distribution of cosine distances between the search image and its top image matches in the image similarity search.
 This histogram helps interpret how closely related the top retrieved images are to the query image:
 - A tight cluster of low cosine distances indicates strong similarity across the top matches.
 - A wider spread suggests more variation in similarity, which could reflect less consistency in the retrieved images.A tight cluster of low distances indicates high similarity, while more spread-out bars suggest variability.